SQFvm/language-server/server/sqfvm_language_server/analysis/sqf_ast/visitors/scripted_visitor.documentation.md

 diagnostics.
 The analyzers are run on the server and the results are sent to the client, which will display them in the editor.

-# Data structures
+# Data structures, types and enums

-The following are the data structures that are available to the analyzers.
+The following are the data structures, types and enums that are available to the analyzers.
 They will be referred in the documentation by writing `<type>` where type is the name of the data structure.

-## severity
+## Enum: `SEVERITY`

 ```sqf
 // One of the following: